- •

 Bring luggage with you on the ferry to Hydra

-You can generally bring your luggage for free when traveling from Athens (All Ports) to Hydra.
+You can generally bring your luggage for free when traveling from Athens to Hydra.

 Luggage Allowance: Most ferry companies permit 1 piece of luggage weighing up to 50 kg per person.
 However, this can vary by company or ferry vessel.
 Per ferry: